 Research topics in engineering management are interdisciplinary in nature.
 The student may select a topic from their original engineering field, or a topic that spans several fields with the approval of the student’s major advisor and committee.
 Potential topics include, but are not limited to, project engineering, quality engineering, technology commercialization, engineering logistics and situational analysis.

-Major laboratories include the Robotics and Spatial Systems Laboratory (RASSL); Dynamic Systems and Controls (DSC) Laboratory; Laser Optics and Instrumentation Laboratory (LOIL); Design and Manufacturing Research Laboratory (DMRL); Connected and Autonomous Vehicles (CAV) Laborator,y and the laser materials processing laboratory among others.
+Major laboratories include the Dynamic Systems and Controls (DSC) Laboratory; Laser Optics and Instrumentation Laboratory (LOIL); Design and Manufacturing Research Laboratory (DMRL); Connected and Autonomous Vehicles (CAV) Laboratory and the Laser Materials Processing (LMP) laboratory among others.
 Faculty are also actively engaged in Florida Tech’s Center for Advanced Manufacturing and Innovative Design (CAMID) laboratory.